pizofreude/HTML-CSS-JS-under-30-min/CSS/README.md

 HTML is the structure of our webpage.

-CSS is the style applied to the webpage.
+CSS is the style applied to the webpage thus making the web beautiful.

 ## 1. Inline Style